Fail to Provide Cases

 Special reasons can avoid a driving ban where no legal defence is available.
 In some cases even a criminal record may be avoided and your legal fees reimbursed.

-If you were distracted towards something which you considered more serious then there may be special reasons to avoid a driving ban where you fail to provide.
-In one case a motorist avoided a ban because he refused a specimen because he was more concerned about being wrongly arrested for theft.
+If you were distracted by something you considered more serious at the time of the specimen procedure the court may find special reasons to avoid a driving ban.
+In one case a motorist avoided a ban because he was more concerned about wrongful arrest for theft.

 Your treatment at the police station